vacu9708/Study-records/Web development/Server-side/Microservices architecture/Concepts/readme.md

 ![image](https://user-images.githubusercontent.com/67142421/235345623-c4b76fa3-1ab6-4625-ab6f-1f9c3f7bfbfa.png)<br>
 The circuit breaker is used to prevent a failure(timeout) in one area from causing cascading failures throughout the entire system.<br>
 It prevents resources from being unnecessarily wasted both in the calling service and the remote service, which leads to preventing the propagation of the failures.<br>
+Without the circuit breaker, if one service starts failing, it can put strain on the calling services as they repeatedly attempt to call the failing service for responses that never come.
+This can lead to resource exhaustion.
 A circuit breaker object monitors its microservices and if it detects a failure, it
 ### Process
 A circuit breaker keeps track of the responses by wrapping the call to the remote service.